gismo141/laserIMUCalibration/README.md

 **PLEASE READ THE COMPLETE SECTION BEFORE THE INSTALLATION**

-For Max OS X it is proposed to use [Homebrew](http://brew.sh) for the installation of the the software and its dependencies.
+To install the software and its dependencies on Mac OS X, use the package manger [Homebrew](http://brew.sh).

 After the installation of Homebrew you should install the software according to the table [#tab:needed-software].